 Once basted, I cut away the top fabric inside my basted shapes, clip my points and curves and begin to sew.
 Again, I start in the middle and work my way out.

 I love this phase.
 I never grow tired of seeing the pattern design revealed as it peaks out of the top fabric.
 This is when I can really see how the pattern is going to work in the fabric.
 This is what spurs me on to keep stitching...to see the piece come alive.

 I clip every other basting thread in a section I'm working on so I can easily remove my basting thread as I needle-turn under the raw edge.
 In this process, the basting line becomes the stitching line.

 For the stitching, I use a No. 11 Milliner's needle and thread that disappears on my top.

-I am not a thread snob, but a quilter on a budget, just like most of us.
-I look in my thread drawer and on my thread racks first for the right color.
+I am not a thread snob.
+I want a thread color that matches my top fabric.
+I’m also a quilter on a budget, just like most of us.
+So first I look in my thread drawer and on my thread racks for the right color.
 If I don't have it, then I take my piece to a local store and find a thread that is the right color.